amaraoussama94/Socket_with_c/README.md

 ## webserver.c
 -HTTP web server that can serve static files from a local directory .Our server only supports GET typerequests .Our server only supports hosting one site.
 Our server expects all hosted files to be in a subdirectory called public . </br>

+## webserver2.c
+-same as webserver.c only difference static struct client_info *clients  is not used here ( so we must pass it as  argument to every function that need it ). </br>

 ## Please attention  :
 for windows user please read the make file </br>